These Loaded Chocolate Chip Pancakes are packed with dark chocolate chips, coconut, and pecans! Top with warm maple syrup for the ultimate treat!

 Fortunately, I have since kicked my Little Debbie addiction.

-So, I added some pecans, coconut, and semi-sweet chocolate chips to my standard pancake recipe and holy Moses, it did not disappoint.
+So, I added some pecans and coconut to my standard chocolate chip pancake recipe and holy Moses, it did not disappoint.

 So the next time the sweet stuff is calling your name I highly recommend these pancakes, they won’t disappoint!